mlflow/mlflow/docs/source/models.rst

 Column Type Enforcement
 """""""""""""""""""""""
 The input column types are checked against the signature.
 MLflow will perform safe type conversions if necessary.
-Generally, only upcasts (e.g. integer -> long or float -> double) are considered to be safe.
+Generally, only conversions that are guaranteed to be lossless are allowed.
+For example, int -> long or int -> double conversions are ok, long -> double is not.
 If the types cannot be made compatible, MLflow will raise an error.

 Handling Integers With Missing Values
 """""""""""""""""""""""""""""""""""""
 Some platforms represent integer data with missing values as floats.
-The data types on such platforms can vary depending on the current data sample.
-This type variance can cause schema enforcement errors at runtime as integer and float are not compatible types.
+The data types of integer columns on such platforms can vary depending on the current data sample.
+This type variance can cause schema enforcement errors at runtime since integer and float are not compatible types.
 For example, if your training data did not have any missing values for integer column c, its type will be integer and the default schema inference applied to the training data will return an integer type for this column.
 However, when you attempt to score a sample of the data that does include a missing value, MLflow will raise a TypeError since it can not convert float to int.
 The best way to avoid this problem is to declare integer columns as doubles (float64) whenever there is a possibility of missing values.

 How To Log Models With Signatures